The Paulo Foundation - since 1966

-Chairman Timo Ritakallio, Deputy Chief Executive Officer and Chief Investment Officer at Ilmarinen Mutual Pension Insurance Company
+Chairman Timo Ritakallio, President and CEO at Ilmarinen Mutual Pension Insurance Company

 The Paulo Foundation, established in 1966, is a non-profit foundation.

 The Paulo Foundation is based upon the last will and testament of Reko Paulo's wife, Hulda, and their daughter Marja.
 Reko and Hulda Paulo were restaurateurs.
 They founded the Russian-style restaurant Bellevue that still exists in Katajanokka, Helsinki.
 Grigori Pawlow, who later changed his name to Reko Paulo, was born in 1891 in the village of Tedre in Estonia.
 The substantial estate left behind by the Paulo family, which included an entire building and several apartments in Helsinki, was a testimony to their hard work.
 Reko and Hulda Paulo had two children.
 Their son Teppo fell in the last days of the Finnish-Russian war on the eastern front in July 1944 and their daughter Marja never married.